-Compelled, by a long series of oppressive and tyrannical acts, culminating at last in the selection of a President and Vice-President, by a party confessedly sectional and hostile to the South and her institutions, these States withdrew from the former Union and formed a new Confederate aliance as an independent Government, based on the proper relations of labor and capital.
-This step was taken reluctantly, by constraint, and after the exhaustion of every measure that was likely to secure us from interference with our property, equality in the Union, or exemption from submission to an alien Government.
-The southern States claimed only the unrestricted enjoyment of the rights guarantied by the Constitution.
-Finding, by paintul and protracted experience, that this was persistently denied, we determined to separate from those enemies who had manitested the inclination and ability to impoverish and destroy us.
-We fell back upon the right for which the colonies maintained the war of the revolution, and which our heroic forefathers asserted to be clear and inalienable.
-The unanimity and zeal with which the separation was undertaken and perfected, finds no parallel in history.
-The people rose en misse to assert their liberties and protect their menaced rights.
-There never was before such universality of conviction among any people on any question involving so serious and so thorough a change of political and international relations.
-This grew out of the clearness of the right so to act, and the certainty of the perils of further association with the North.
-The change was so wonderful, so rapid, so contrary to universal history. that many fail to see that all has been done in the logical sequence of principles. which are the highest testimony to the wisdom of our fathers, and the best illustration of the correctness of those principles.
-This Government is a child of law instead of sedition, of right instead of violence, of deliberation instead of insurrection.
+Compelled by a long series of oppressive and tyrannical acts, culminating at last in the selection of a President and Vice President by a party confessedly sectional and hostile to the South and her institutions, these States withdrew from the former Union, and formed a new Confederate alliance, as an independent Government, based on the proper relations of labor and capital.

+This step was taken relunctantly, by constraint, and after the exhaustion of every measure that was likely to secure us from interference with our property, equality in the Union, or exemption from submission to an alien government.
+The Southern States claimed only the unrestricted enjoyment of the rights guaranteed by the Constitution.
+Finding, by painful and protracted experience, that this was persistently denied, we determined to separate from those enemies, who had manifested the inclination and ability to impoverish and destroy us, we fell back upon the right for which the colonies maintained the war of the revolution, and which our heroic foretathers asserted to be clear and inalienable.
+The unanimity and zeal with which the separation was undertaken and perfected finds no parallel in history.
+The people rose en masse to assert their liberties and protect their menaced rights.
+There never was before such universality of conviction, among any any people, on any question involving so serious and so thorough a change of political and international relations.

+This grew out of the clearness of the rights so to act, and the certainty of the peril's of farther association with the North.
+The charge was so wonderful, so rapid, so contrary to universal history, that many fail to see that all has been done in the logical sequence of principles, which are the highest testimony to the wisdom of our fathers, and the best illustration of the correctness of those principles.
+This Government is a child of law instead of violence, of deliberation instead of insurrection.
 Its early life was attended by no anarchy, no rebellion, no suspension of authority, no social disorders, no lawless disturbances.
-Sovereignty was not for one moment in abeyance.
-The utmost conservatism marked every proceeding and public act.
-The object was "to do what was necessary, and no more; and to do that with the utmost temperance and prudence."
-St. Just, in his report to the Convention of France, in 1793, said: "A people has but one dangerous enemy, and that is Government."
+Sovereignty was not for one moment in obeyance. utmost conservatism marked every proceeding and public act.
+The object was "to do what was necessary, and no more; and to do that with the utmost temperance and prudence.'
+Just, in his report to the Convention of France, 1793, said, "a people has but one dangerous enemy, and that is Government."

 We adopted no such absurdity.

-In nearly every instance the first steps were taken legelly. in accordance with the will and prescribed direction of the constituted authorities of the seceding States.
+In nearly every instance, the first steps were taken legally, in accordance with the will and prescribed direction of the constituted authorities of the Seceding States.
 We were not remitted to brute force or natural law, or the instincts of reason.
 The charters of freedom were scrupulously preserved.
-As in the English revolution of 1688, and ours of 1776, there was no material alteration in the laws, beyond what was necessary to redress the abuses that provoked the struggle.
-Nc attempt was made to build on speculative principles.
+As in the English Revolution of 1688, and ours of 1776, there was no material alteration in the laws beyond what was necessary to redress the abuses that provoked the struggle.
+No attempt was made to build ons peculative principles.
 The effort was confined within the narrowest limits of historical and constitutional right.
-The controversy turned on the records and muniments of the past.
-We merely resisted innovation and tyranny, and contended for our birthrights and the covenanted principles of our race.
-We have had our Governors, General Assemblies and courts; the same electors, the same corporations, "the same rules for property, the same subordinations, the same order in the law and in the magistracy."
-When the sovereign States met in council, they, in truth and substance, and in a constitutional light, did not make, but prevented, a revolution.
+The controversy turned on the records and muniments of the We merely resisted innovation and tyranny, and contended for our birth-rights and the covenanted principles of We have had our Governors, General Assemblies, and Courts; the same electors, the same corporations, "the same rules for property, the same subordinations, the same order in the law and the magistracy."
+When the sovereign States met in council, they, in truth and substance, and in a constitutional light, did not make, but prevented a revolution.